Gospel

 But such a desire would be like wishing that a marvellous piece of classical music were only the four simple chords of pop music, or that an extraordinary work of art didn’t have such depth.
 The beauty of the divine mystery is that it is an invitation to explore it even more, to dive ever deeper into what is like an infinite ocean of wonders to be discovered.

-This is the very rationale of the revelation of the Trinity.
-God reveals to us his inner life so that we can share it forever in heaven.
-We understand this very well: the more you love someone, the more you are willing to open to them your intimacy.
-And so wishing to reveal the fullness of his love for us in Christ Jesus, and having prepared us gradually over history to receive this love, it is through Jesus that God teaches us about the Trinity.
-As Our Lord tells Nicodemus in today’s gospel: “God so loved the world that he gave his only Son, that whoever believes in him should not perish but have eternal life.”
-This act of revelation is for the sake of salvation, as Jesus teaches, but even more: it is an invitation to relationship.
-As we see in the saints, we should have a loving, trusting relationship with each person of the Trinity, loving the Father through Jesus his Son, with the Holy Spirit working in our soul.
-What St Paul tells the Corinthians in today’s second reading is like a summary of this truth: “The grace of the Lord Jesus Christ and the love of God [i.e. the Father] and the fellowship of the Holy Spirit be with you all.”
+This is the raison d'être of the revelation of the Trinity.
+God reveals his inner life to us so that we can share it forever in heaven.
+We understand this very well: the more you love someone, the more willing you are to open your intimacy to them.
+And so, wanting to reveal to us the fullness of his love for us in Christ Jesus, and having gradually prepared us throughout history to receive this love, it is through Jesus that God teaches us about the Trinity.
+As Our Lord says to Nicodemus in today's Gospel: "God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.".
+This act of revelation is for salvation, as Jesus teaches, but even more: it is an invitation to relationship.
+As we see in the saints, we are to have a relationship of love and trust with each person of the Trinity, loving the Father through Jesus his Son, with the Holy Spirit working in our soul.
+What St. Paul says to the Corinthians in today's second reading is like a summary of this truth: "The grace of the Lord Jesus Christ, the love of God [i.e., the Father] and the communion of the Holy Spirit be with you all always.".

 Homily on the readings of the Holy Trinity (A)